CollapseLauncher/Collapse/README.md

 * Multi-Region Game Download Support (Allows for downloading and launching different versions of the game).
 * Steam to Global version conversion (without re-downloading the whole game).
 * Global to SEA version (or vice versa) conversion.
-* Multi-session Download for Game Download/Installation (faster download).
+* Multi-session Download for faster Game Download/Installation.
 * Multi-thread Game Extraction for faster installation.
 * Delta-Patch Update Mechanism for smaller updates ([**Click here**](https://github.com/neon-nyan/CollapseLauncher/wiki/Update-Game-Region-with-Delta-Patch) for more info).
 * Ability to select Graphics API (DirectX 11 (FL: 10.1, 11.0 and 11.1) and DirectX 12 [May crash the game in newer stages]).